DrizlyInc/cookiecutter-docker-science/{{ cookiecutter.project_slug }}/README.md

 when you can edit the files in the host environment with your favorite editor such as Vim, Emacs, Atom or PyCharm.
 The changes in host environment are reflected in the Docker container environment.

+If you want to test out a new package or figure out how to configure things.
+Run them within the container following a `make create-container` or `make start-container` Any of these installs will be deleted if you delete teh container, so if you want them to persist you should add them to the requirements file.

 ### Update dependencies

 When we need to add libraries in `Dockerfile` or `requirements.txt`